-Once the device has been configured by programming the correct settings to the various control registers, the device may exit Program Mode and enter Data Mode.
+Once the device has been configured by programming the correct settings to the various control registers, the device may exit program mode and enter data mode.
 This is done by programming the DATA/PGM (CRA:0) bit to a 1 and MM (CRA:1) to 0.
-Once the device is in Data Mode, the 16-bit input data frame is now interpreted as DAC data rather than a control frame.
+Once the device is in data mode, the 16-bit input data frame is interpreted as DAC data rather than a control frame.
 This data is therefore loaded directly to the DAC register.
-In Data Mode, see Figure 16, as the entire input data frame contains DAC data, the device relies on counting the number of input frame syncs received at the SDIFS pin.
+As Figure 20 shows, because the entire input data frame contains DAC data in data mode, the device relies on counting the number of input frame syncs received at the SDIFS pin.
 When that number equals the device count stored in the device count field of CRA, the device knows that the present data frame being received is its own DAC update data.
-When the device is in normal Data Mode (i.e., mixed mode disabled), it must receive a hardware reset to reprogram any of the control register settings.
+When the device is in normal data mode (that is, mixed mode disabled), it must receive a hardware reset to reprogram any of the control register settings.

-In a single AD73322 configuration, each 16-bit data frame sent from the DSP to the device is interpreted as DAC data, but it is necessary to send two DAC words per sample period in order to ensure DAC update.
-Also, as the device count setting defaults to 1, it must be set to 2 (001b) to ensure correct update of both DACs on the AD73322.
+In a single AD73322L configuration, each 16-bit data frame sent from the DSP to the device is interpreted as DAC data, but it is necessary to send two DAC words per sample period in order to ensure the DAC update.
+Also, as the device count setting defaults to 1, it must be set to 2 (001b) to ensure correct update of both DACs on the AD73322L.

-Appendix B details the initialization and operation of an AD73322 in normal Data Mode.
+The section DAC Timing Control Example details the initialization and operation of an AD73322L in normal data mode.